 - Select File: Open Excel menu to open a external Excel file.
 Or, you can click Import Excel button in the Standard toolbar or select Data: Import from File: Excel (XLS, XLSX, XLSM)... from the main menu to import the Excel file.

 Note: If you choose Open Excel, the Excel file is opened as an Excel workbook, in an Excel session that runs inside Origin.
 In this mode, you have only limited access to Origin features.
 If you choose Data: Connect to File: Excel or Data: Import From File: Excel, the Excel file is imported into an Origin workbook and all Origin features are available.

 Arranging Child Windows

-Origin 2022b adds some new window arranging tools that go beyond the basic Tile and Cascade functionality.
+Origin includes some window arranging tools that go beyond the basic Tile and Cascade functionality.
 Users in industry and research who work with high resolution monitors and many windows should find the tools helpful.